snakers4/ds_bowl_2018/README.md

 └── src                                       <- Source code
 ```

 # 4 Training the model

 You see the list of the available model presets in `src/models/model_params.py`

+The best model according to my tests was Unet16 (Unet + Vgg16 pre-trained encoder)

 If all is ok, then use the following command to train the model